Chelo-ad/Chelo-ad.github.io/README.md

+# Adrián Buitrago Portafolio

+Data analyst in the process of becoming a  data scientist.

 ## [Project 1: Fifa_best_players: : Project Overview](https://github.com/Chelo-ad/Fifa_best_players/blob/main/README.md)

 This is a exploratory and descriptive project to undestand what physical features have in common the best soccer players.